-Matix Fertilisers and Chemicals is building a greenfield fertiliser complex with a capacity of 3 MTPA in Panagarh, West Bengal.
+Matix Fertilisers and Chemicals Ltd is building a greenfield fertiliser complex with a capacity to produce 3 MTPA urea at Panagarh near Durgapur, West Bengal.

-In Phase I, the company is investing Rs.
-6000 crores (approximately US$ 1.1 billion) to set up a 1.3 MTPA single stream 2,200 metric tonnes per day (MTPD) Ammonia plant and 3,850 MTPD Urea plant along with associated offsite and utilities.
+In Phase I, the company has invested Rs.
+6000 Crores to set up a single stream 2,200 Metric Tonnes Per Day (MTPD) Ammonia plant and 3,850 MTPD Urea plant (1.3 MTPA) along with associated offsite and utility facilities.
 The plant will use energy efficient and latest technology from industry leaders Kellogg,

 Brown & Root (KBR), USA and Saipem, Italy.

-Matix Fertilisers and Chemicals Ltd. will be one of the world's largest single stream plants and the first with a feedstock supply made entirely of coal bed methane (CBM) gas.
+The plant will be one of the world's largest single stream plants and the first with a feedstock supply of coal bed methane (CBM) gas.
 This will be sourced from the Raniganj block, near Panagarh in West Bengal.

 The world-class plant is being developed with strategic international partners providing technology, basic & detailed engineering, procurement, construction and commissioning support.

 This first-of-its-kind complex will be close to all the key markets in Eastern India.
 The plant production will be supported by a strong dealer network and optimised transportation and distribution systems.

 The project construction is almost completed and plant shall be operational in early 2017.

 The plant complex is adjacent to Highway NH2 and the Eastern Railway Network is easily accessible by road, rail and air.